-King Ahashverosh did not agree but instead suggested a prudent strategy.
-He said to Queen Esther and Mordecai the Jew, "I have given Haman's property to Esther, and he has been hanged on the gallows for scheming against the Jews."
-These publicized actions demonstrated that the simple understanding of the first letters, as a call for the genocide of the Jewish people, was in flagrant contempt of the king's will.

-He continued "And you may further write with regard to the Jews as you see fit.
-[Write it] in the king's name and seal it with the king's signet, for an edict that has been written in the king's name and sealed with the king's signet may not be revoked."
-Instead of recalling Haman's edicts he proposed writing new ones in support of the Jews.
-Thus, on the appointed day, fearing a fate like Haman's, the ministers would likely disregard the first letters in favor of the second, and help the Jews.
+Still, according to Ahashverosh's plan, the Jews remained in danger, as their enemies also had permission to harm them.
+To address this, the king first mentioned giving Haman's house to Esther and hanging him for attacking the Jews.
+This publicized action demonstrated that the simple understanding of the first letters, as a call for the genocide of the Jewish people, was in flagrant contempt of the king's will.
+Thus, on the appointed day, fearing a fate like Haman's, the ministers would likely disregard the first letters in favor of the second, and support the Jews.
 The people, unaware of the first letters' contents, wouldn't be informed, as the ministers would conceal them, eliminating any remaining fear or danger.